axelfiedler/flowAroundTriangles/README.md

 3. Neural network model training
 4. Dash app for data exploration

+The basic idea is to use OpenFOAM to calculate the flow around many differently shaped triangles and obtain the resulting drag coefficient.
+These results are then used to train a neural network.
+Finally the neural network can be used to estimate the drag coefficient for arbitrary triangles.

 ## Prerequisites
 Tested with the following set-up:
 * OpenFoam-6